DijendraKyada/NYC-Taxi-Analysis/README.md

 ![Average number of passenger by hours](/Images/Avg_Hour_Passengers.png)|![Reduced Average number of passenger by hours](/Images/Rd_Avg_Hour_Passengers.png)

 Result:
 > __For me this comparison was most interesting at it changes few of our result from what we got on original data.
 In the reduced data set hour 07th is most likely to have less passenger in a taxi than at hour 03rd.
-We can also see that people mostly commute through taxi between 03rd and 04th hours of the day/night and least between 5th and 9th hours of the day__
+We can also see that people mostly commute through taxi between 03rd and 04th hours of the day/night and least between 5th and 9th hours of the day.__